 10. Future Solutions

-Wide bandgap (WBG) power semiconductors, SiC and GaN, are the latest promising electric conversion devices because of their excellent features such as high breakdown voltage, high frequency capability and high heat-resistance beyond 200 C. These features provide us great energy loss reduction in electric conversion, module size reduction, and many other benefits.
-However, there are barriers to the realization of WBG power semiconductors in the marketplace; the biggest being integration.
+As wide bandgap (WBG) power semiconductors, SiC and GaN, are the latest promising electric conversion devices because of their excellent features, such as high breakdown voltage, high frequency capability, and high heat-resistance beyond 200 C, this book is a timely resource on the topic.

-- Examines the key challenges of wide bandgap power semiconductor packaging at the various levels of materials, components, and device performance
+- Examines the key challenges of wide bandgap power semiconductor packaging at various levels, including materials, components and device performance

-- Provides latest research on potential solutions with an eye towards the end goal of system integration
+- Provides the latest research on potential solutions, with an eye towards the end goal of system integration

-Materials science grad students, researchers and engineers, electronic grad students, researchers and engineers
+Materials science grad students, researchers and engineers, electronics grad students, researchers and engineers

 - No. of pages: